vsoch/scif/docs/spec/spec.md

 | SCIF_APPLABELS_sleeper | /scif/apps/sleeper/scif/labels.json | a key:value json lookup dictionary of labels |
 | SCIF_APPENV_sleeper | /scif/apps/sleeper/scif/environment.sh | a shell script to source for the software app environment |

+**Table 3** :During interaction with a specific app, the other apps (not active) must also reveal themselves through an equivalent set of environment variables specific to them.
+In the table below we describe environment variables defined for such an app (e.g., `sleeper`).
+The variables are equivalent except for the appending of the app name at the end:

 This strategy ensures that any application built to have applications interact (e.g., a container installed with several steps that internally work together) can easily reference another application within the same container without knowing the exact path.
 Further, it ensures that entire spaces of environment variables (e.g., all application help text files) can be revealed by way of discovering environment variables that match a particular pattern.